Friday June 5, 2020

 Fast forward to today.
 A group of enthusiastic, determined, peace-loving activists have taken it upon themselves to commemorate Vortex 1's fortieth anniversary by reproducing it—with a few twists.

-Vortex 2 will celebrate art, music and diversity with a side benefit of gathering signatures on petitions including the re-legalization of marijuana and other current issues.
+Should it come to fruition, Vortex 2 will celebrate art, music and diversity with a side benefit of gathering signatures on petitions including the re-legalization of marijuana and other current issues.

 Organizers are endeavoring to locate the festival in the same exact place as the first Vortex; festival-goers hope to enjoy their days along the scenic Clackamas River, at McIver State Park.